OctopusDeploy/blog/blog/2020-08/aws-fargate/index.md

 ## Octopus Deploy

-To use the images that were pushed to ECR in our deployment process, we need to configure an External Feed within Octopus Deploy that points to our ECR registry.
+To use the images that were pushed to ECR in our deployment process, we need to configure an external feed within Octopus Deploy that points to our ECR registry.

-### Create ECR External Feed
+### Create ECR external feed

-Creating an External Feed in Octopus Deploy is quite easy.
+Creating an external feed in Octopus Deploy is quite easy.
 First, navigate to **Library**, then choose **External Feeds**.
 On the **External Feeds** screen, click **ADD FEED**.
 Choose **AWS Elastic Container Registry** from the drop-down and fill in the following:

 - Name
 - Access Key